Austin D-Series engine: Applications

 The engine was first used in the Austin K30 light truck and Austin K2/Y military ambulance 1939.
 After the war, it continued to power the later Austin Loadstar 1-ton truck and the 4x4 variant K9.

 Post war, it went on to power a number of cars such as the Austin Sheerline and Princess luxury vehicles, Jensen Interceptor and Jensen 541.
 The last car to have it was the 1968 DM4 Vanden Plas Princess Limousine.

-There were four cylinder engines based on the D-Series six cylinder engine in various capacities using common parts from 2199-2660cc petrol to 2178-2520cc diesel known initially as the 2.2-litre Austin BS1 OHV.
+There were also four-cylinder engines based on the D-Series six cylinder engine in various capacities using common parts from 2199-2660cc petrol to 2178-2520cc diesel known initially as the 2.2-litre Austin BS1 OHV.
 They powered cars such as the Austin 16 hp, A70 Hampshire and Hereford, A90 Atlantic, the Austin-Healey 100-4 and the Austin Gipsy, a generation of commercial vans beginning with the Austin K8, as well as some models of the iconic London black taxi such as the Austin FX3 and Austin FX4.

-At some point during Michael Edwardes reconstruction of British Leyland, the plant producing the engine was sold off to Standard Motor Products of India where it was used to power a locally-built Standard Atlas based commercial van known as the Standard Twenty and planned for use in the Standard 2000 (a rebadged Rover SD1), later being re-imported from India to be used in the refurbished Carbodies version of the Austin FX4 known as the FX4Q during the 1980s.
+At some point during Michael Edwardes' restructuring of British Leyland, the plant producing the engine was sold off to Standard Motor Products of India where it was used to power a locally-built Standard Atlas based commercial van known as the Standard Twenty and also the Standard 2000 (a rebadged Rover SD1).
+During the 1980s, this engine was re-imported from India to be used in the refurbished Carbodies version of the Austin FX4 known as the FX4Q.